TokenLogic-com-au/aave-helpers/src/bridges/chainlink-ccip/README.md

    - The `checkDestination` modifier ensures that the destination chain and bridge are properly configured before any transfer.

 2. **Fee Payment**:
-   - Fees are paid exclusively in GHO tokens.
+   - Fees are paid exclusively in GHO and ETH.
    - Calculates the required fee for a transfer and deducts it directly from the user's GHO balance.

 3. **Cross-Chain Message Handling**: